The Twilight Saga: New Moon: Plot

 Edward believes that Bella has killed herself after his clairvoyant adoptive sister Alice has a vision of her jumping off a seaside cliff and when he phones her house, Jacob answers saying her father is out preparing a funeral.
 Distraught, Edward travels to Italy to ask the vampire council, the Volturi, to end his life.
 When they refuse, he plans to force their hand by exposing himself as a vampire to humans during a large festival.

 Alice and Bella arrive in time to prevent Edward from doing so.
 Overjoyed that Bella is alive, he confesses that he left Forks to protect her but promises never to leave her again.
 Edward defends Bella from the Volturi, who do not allow humans to know about their vampire society.

 As the Volturi are about to kill Edward, Bella asks that they kill her instead.
 Impressed by a human's willingness to sacrifice her life for a vampire's, they allow her the choice to be transformed into a vampire instead of dying, convinced when Alice shares a future vision of Bella as a vampire.

 After returning to Forks, Bella asks the Cullens to vote on her becoming a vampire.
 Despite Edward's protestations, everyone except Rosalie votes yes.
 Charlie is upset with her but allows Edward to be with her and grounds her for leaving with no explanation.

 Bella tells Edward she wants him to be the one to turn her into a vampire.
 Jacob confronts the pair, reminding Edward that the years-old treaty with Quileute will be broken if any Cullen bites a human, but Bella tells him it is her choice, not the Cullens'.
-Edward agrees to let her transform into a vampire only if she will marry him, leading to the next movie.
+Edward agrees to turn Bella into a vampire only if she will marry him.